PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Framework

+\textbf{Pretraining with pseudo-labeled trajectories.\;} Using the pseudo-labeling method described above, we can generate a variety of pseudo-labeled trajectory sets for any dataset, given a detector and tracker.
+Although these trajectories may not exactly match the human-annotated ones, they still serve well for pretraining.
+We provide a detailed analysis of their quality in \autoref{sec:pseudo_labels}, covering the datasets and detectors used in our experiments.
+Moreover, thanks to the abundance of available perception datasets, detectors, and trackers, it is convenient to scale this method to produce diverse trajectories with different domains, noise levels, and other variations beyond the labeled ground-truth annotations.
+To perform pretraining, we simply optimize \autoref{eq:optim-train} over our pseudo-labeled trajectory set \(\tilde{\mathcal{T}}\).
+That gives us pretrained weights \(\tilde{\theta}\) that capture the distribution of those pseudo-labeled trajectories.

-~\\ \textbf{Fine-tuning on human-curated data.\;} After pre-training, we can optionally fine-tune the forecasting model from the pre-trained weight $\tilde{\theta}$ following the same optimization scheme in \cref{eq:optim-train} on a curated trajectory subset $\mathcal{T}'\subseteq \mathcal{T}$.
-This subset can be smaller than the original set and tailored to a specific target domain for predictions.
-Fine-tuning is conducted independently of the data domains encountered during pre-training.
+\textbf{Finetuning on human-annotated data.\;} From there, one can optionally use the pretrained model as an initialization when training on the actual annotated data, such that it adapts to the specificity of the target domain for predictions.
+The finetuning still follows the same optimization in \autoref{eq:optim-train} but on a labeled trajectory subset in a chosen domain $\mathcal{T}'\subseteq \mathcal{T}$.
+This subset can be smaller than the original labeled set.
+Note that the finetuning is conducted independently of the data domains encountered during pretraining, enhancing the flexibility of the PPT strategy.